gardener/landscaper/docs/technical/deployer_lifecycle_management.md

 1. The agent is installed into another cluster and connects to the Landscaper cluster
 1. The agent creates a service account, a cluster role and a clusterrolebinding.
 That service is used to create a secret `default-target-access` containing the kubeconfig for the host cluster.
 1. The agent creates an environment object with the given configuration and information from the local cluster.<br>
   The environment is created with an agent finalizer.
 That finalizer is never removed by the agent itself.
-So it has to be removed manually when an agent is deinstalled.
+So it has to be removed manually when an agent is uninstalled.
     ```yaml
     apiVersion: landscaper.gardener.cloud/v1alpha1
     kind: Environment